lisa-lumos/Apache-Spark/06-spark-structured-api.md

 The Dataset APIs are the language-native APIs in Scala and Java.
 So they are NOT available in dynamically-typed languages, such as Python.

 ## Intro to Spark RDD API
+RDD is internally broken down into partitions to form a distributed collection.
+They are similar to DataFrames, but lack a row/col structure and schema.

+RDD is fault-tolerant, because they also store information about how they are created, in case the executor fails/crashes.
+When it happens, the drive will notice it, and assign the same RDD partition to another executor.

 ## Working with Spark SQL